N-Le-1/cs332/hw2/READMEhw2.md

 ### main()

-This function calls on gettime from the header file and prints it's output
+This function calls on listFiles and depending on the condition selected, the program will output the files listed in differnt ways.

 ## gettime.h